Top Lawn Mowing Tips Every Homeowner Should Know (Updated for 2025)

 To minimize stress on your lawn and maximize the health of your grass, the best times to mow are mid-morning or late afternoon.
 Mowing in mid-morning allows the dew or any overnight moisture to dry, which helps prevent the spread of diseases.
 Meanwhile, late afternoon mowing is also beneficial because the temperatures are cooler.
 It allows the grass to recover before the potentially colder night.

-Deciding between mulching your grass clippings back into the lawn or bagging them depends on your lawn care goals.
+Deciding whether to mulch your grass clippings back into the lawn or bag them depends on your lawn care goals.
 Mulching is highly beneficial as it recycles nutrients into the soil, improving moisture retention and lawn drainage.
 This natural fertilizer also helps suppress weed growth by blocking sunlight from reaching the soil surface.

 On the other hand, bagging clippings gives your lawn a neater appearance.
 It can be better for those battling lawn diseases, as it helps remove any diseased clippings from the area.
 If you want to maintain a healthy, sustainable lawn with fewer chemical inputs, mulching is the way.